SheenaShahangian/CS601_HW1_Shahangian/README.md

 # Read Me - MET CS 601 Sheena Shahangian

 This iteration of my website contains the HTML for 4 pages.
 The homepage is the filename "index.html".
-I have placed all photos and videos within the "multimedia" directory.
+I have placed all photos within the "multimedia" directory.
 Please see below for a description of where I have included the requested elements (and where I have provided extras).

 ## GitHub